 Creating graphics and images that include your brand’s styles and colors can really make your pages stand out and leave a lasting impression on your visitors.
+One great way to accomplish this is to elevate your photos with BeFunky, an online photo editor with a range of tools to enhance and customize your images.
 When you use consistent colors and fonts, graphics and images are immediately recognizable and help your audience recognize work related to your brand that they may see elsewhere; this can help guide them through sales funnels.
 They also help tell your story in a way that lets your visitors know that your content is unique to your brand.
 When creating these graphics, keep them consistent with your website’s overall look and feel so that all elements complement each other nicely.

 -Todd Jensen, Head of Marketing at Nursa